A relaxing hike to Nymph Lake, Colorado should be an enjoyable part of any trip to Rocky Mountain National Park.

 Where do I park for Nymph Lake?

 Unfortunately like many other popular National Park destinations the parking situation for Nymph Lake is pretty brutal since it utilizes the popular Bear Lake parking lot.

-When I visited Rocky Mountain in late July we had a 9am timed entry slot which included Bear Lake Corridor access.
+When I visited Rocky Mountain National Park during my trip to Colorado in late July we had a 9am timed entry slot which included Bear Lake Corridor access.